-Deploy custom inference models¶
+Deploy custom models¶

 While you can deploy your custom inference model to an environment without testing, DataRobot strongly recommends your model pass testing before deployment.

-To deploy a custom inference model:
+To deploy an unregistered custom model:

 Navigate to Model Registry > Custom Model Workshop > Models and select the model you want to deploy.